midumass/World-Obesity/README.md

 ![](images/obs_map.png)

 We see some nations have far higher rates than others, but we also see that no country is immune.
 This is a drastic change from the early 1970's.
-In the early 1975, more than a quarter of nations reported obesity rates below 1%.
+In 1975, more than a quarter of nations reported obesity rates below 1%.
 Today, no nations report below 1% and only one reports obesity rates under 3%.

 ![](images/obs_hist_ani.gif)

 This marked change is important.
-As the obesity dilemma evolves, more and more nations will suffer the effects.
-Today, many nations now have more obese adults than non-obese and many more are coming close.
+As the obesity dilema evolves, more and more nations will suffer the effects.
+Today, many nations have more obese adults than non-obese and many more are coming close.
 The total population is climbing rapidly, but the obese population is increasing at an even greater rate.

 ![](images/obs_pop.png)